-Knowing what to expect when you get braces will help you feel more prepared for how your teeth will feel and react to braces.
+Knowing what to expect when you get braces will help you be more prepared for how your teeth will feel and react to treatment.
 The actual procedure is very simple.
-All patients need to do is, literally, sit back and let us do all the work.
-Dr. Fotovat and the registered dental assistants in our orthodontic office will explain every procedure and make sure you feel comfortable each step of the way.
+All patients need to do is sit back and let us take care of everything.
+Dr. Fotovat and the registered dental assistants on our team will explain every aspect of the procedure and make sure you feel comfortable.

 Placing the Braces

-Before placing braces, we will remove debris from the teeth and prepare the surfaces so that the brackets can be applied using a fluoride-releasing glue.
-The fluoride in the glue actually wards off cavity-causing bacteria in the areas where the brackets sit over the tooth itself.
-Once we place the brackets, the wires that will move the teeth are put into the bracket slots.
+Before placing braces, we will remove debris from the teeth and prepare the surfaces so the brackets can be applied using fluoride-releasing glue.
+The fluoride in the glue wards off cavity-causing bacteria in the areas where the brackets sit over the teeth.
+We protect your teeth right from the beginning!
+Once we place the brackets, the wires that move the teeth are put into the bracket slots.
 As soon as the wires are engaged, your teeth will begin to move, but you won’t feel the movement at this point.

 How Braces Feel

 During the placement appointment, patients usually notice the brackets touching their cheeks and tongue.
-It will take a few days to adjust to having braces.
+It will take some time to adjust to having braces.
 A few hours after the appointment, your teeth will start feeling the movement of the braces.
-The best analogy to explain this sensation is to think about when you haven’t made it to the gym recently, and then you go exercise.
-The next day your muscles will feel sore.
-Often, the soreness in your teeth will last several days.
-Because each person’s perception of the soreness is different, some patients feel more discomfort than others.
+The best way to describe this sensation is to think about when you exercise and your muscles feel sore the next day.
+The soreness in your teeth may last several days.
+Because each person’s perception of the discomfort is different, this experience is unique to each patient.
+Dr. Fotovat and his team will do everything they can to make this as painless as possible.

-Since your teeth have never moved, this is the first time your body is experiencing the braces working, so you will need time to get used to this feeling.
+You will need time to get used to this feeling as the braces begin moving your teeth.
 If you take Tylenol or Advil for a headache, these medicines may reduce the soreness.
-We will also provide dental wax to use in areas that may be rubbing your cheeks or tongue.
+We will also provide dental wax to use if you experience rubbing on your cheeks or tongue.

 Loosening of Teeth

-Right after the braces are put on, your teeth will begin shifting.
+Soon after the braces are put on, your teeth will begin shifting.
 In a few days, you may notice some of the teeth feel loose.
-Don’t be alarmed because this is the normal pattern of tooth movement and is the method teeth use to move through the bone.
-Patients may feel teeth getting loose and may see opening where no spaces existed before.
+Don’t be alarmed!
+This is the normal and is how teeth move through the bone.
+In addition to feeling teeth loosen, patients may see openings where there were none before.
 As your teeth shift into the optimal position, the extra spaces will close, and your teeth will firm up again.
+Dr. Fotovat and his team will make sure your Picture Perfect Smile is exactly that!

 Caring for Braces

-Flossing removes the plaque and food caught in between teeth and braces, so you need to floss at least once a day.
+Flossing removes the plaque and food caught in between teeth and braces, so you need to floss at least once a day, preferably before bed.
 The complimentary hygiene kit we provide will contain floss and reusable floss threaders, which will help you slip the floss under the wires.
-We will also show you how to floss with braces when you get your braces placed on your teeth.
-Healthy teeth and gums move more efficiently and your treatment will progress more effectively.
+Don’t worry, we will show you how to floss with braces!
+Flossing while wearing braces make take a little getting used to, but it is a crucial part of maintaining overall dental health.
+Good oral hygiene reduces gum disease and tooth decay.
+Healthy teeth move more efficiently and your treatment will progress more effectively.
+Electric flossers are also an option to make flossing easier.

-Mouth rinses like Listerine Total Care will help minimize plaque build-up as well as reduce irritations and minor gum inflammation.
+Mouth rinses like Listerine Total Care will help minimize plaque build-up, kill bacteria, and reduce irritations and minor gum inflammation.

 Eating with Braces

-Unfortunately, food particles and plaque accumulate naturally on teeth with or without braces, but the brackets make it easier for the gunk to sit on the teeth’s surface.
+Food particles and plaque accumulate naturally on teeth with or without braces, but the brackets make it easier for food residue to sit on the surface of your teeth.
 This food and plaque create a higher acidity level, which can lead to cavities or gum irritations.
 To reduce the chance of damaging the brackets and decrease the risks of cavities or gum irritations, we ask our patients to avoid certain foods during orthodontic treatment.

-Making smart food choices will help reduce the amount of plaque build-up around your teeth.
+Making smart food choices will help reduce the amount of plaque build-up on and around your teeth.
 Foods with higher sugar content produce more plaque.
-Sticky and chewy foods tend to stick to the brackets and/or teeth, which also creates more plaque.
-Sodas cause issues with their high sugar content and the soda carbonation that breaks down the glue on the braces.
-To keep brackets from breaking, cut hard foods into small bite size pieces.
+Sticky and chewy foods tend to stick to the brackets and/or teeth creating more plaque.
+Sodas cause issues due to their high sugar content.
+The carbonation in soda can also break down the glue on the brackets.
+To keep brackets from breaking, cut hard-to-chew foods into small, bite-size pieces.
 Cavities, broken brackets, and swollen gums can prolong your treatment time and hurt your overall dental health.

 Foods to Avoid: